npnm/ToastMe/README.md

          mode: 'success'
       });
       ```
-   ###Syntax

-      ###options
+   ### Syntax
+      ```javascript
+      $('<selector for toast-popup div tag>').showToast([options]);
+      ````

+   	**options**
    	Type: PlainObject
 	A set of key/value that configure the toast popup.
 All are optional.

-         ####message (default: 'This is toast notification!')
+		**message** (default: 'This is toast notification!')
 		Type: String
 		The message to be shown to user using toast popup.
 If it is emply the default message will shown

-         ####duration (default: 1500ms)
+		**duration** (default: 1500ms)
 		Type: Number
 		The number of milliseconds determining how long the popup has to be displayed on screen

-         ####mode (default: 'info')
+		**mode** (default: 'info')
 		Type: String
 		A pre-defined value determining the color of popup.
 You can show any kind of messages to user using these different modes of toast popup.
 		Possible values are 'info', 'success', 'warning', 'error'